bahrus/xtal-element/README.md

 If another custom element is found matching the same name, the new custom element will be registered with the first non-taken number appended to the name.
 Static prop 'isReally' allows consumers to know which tag name to use.

-So for the example above, regardless of whether a custom element already exists with name 'my-custom-element', you can reference the actual tag name via:
+So for the example above, regardless of whether a custom element already exists with name 'do-re-mi', you can reference the actual tag name via:

 ```JavaScript
 import {DoReMi} from 'DoReMi/DoReMi.js';